Maritime Belfast have a collection of artefacts relating to the RMS Titanic, SS Nomadic and the Harland & Wolff Shipyard.

 Some of the items in the collection:

-- Victoria Works Theodolite – an artefact from the shipyard, the Theodolite has its original ruler that measures more than 10 feet and would have been used to calculate the angles on many of H&W’s ships.
+- Thompson Works Theodolite – an artefact from the shipyard, the Theodolite has its original ruler that measures more than 10 feet and would have been used to calculate the angles on many of H&W’s ships.

 - Tools from a Shipwright, a Joiner, a Caulker, a Welder and a Draughtsman.
 Some of the tools are said to have been used in the construction of RMS Titanic.